Search our archive

 Programme for the play 'Bonaventure' presented by Bishopsteignton Players inside

-Inside Programme for the play Bonaventure, performed by Bishopsteignton Players 1966.
+Programme (inside) for the play ‘Bonaventure’ performed by Bishopsteignton Players 1966.

-The Mid Devon Advertiser dated Saturday 14/5/1966 mentioned that ‘Bonaventure enjoyed a successful run and was a complete sell out’.
-In another article it was also noted that the cast played their parts well and that the stage sets were excellent resulting in a realistic performance of a play that was very different to previous Players’ performances.
 The story centres around an artist Sarat Carn who is being conveyed from the Appeal Court to prison under sentence of death for poisoning her invalid brother and involves a part of the life of Sister Mary Bonaventure, the matron of the convent hospital.
 Together with two prison wardens, she is stranded at the convent when the river bursts its banks and the villages in the valley are flooded.

 Photograph of the cast in a scene from the play 'Bonaventure' presented by Bishopsteignton Players